 If there's one time of year when you can enjoy more daylight hours to explore the city outdoors, it's in the summer.
 It's true that the temperatures are very high (sometimes too high) and you'll appreciate the air conditioning in shops and buildings, but the cool evenings on the terraces and the endless strolls through Manhattan, along the banks of the Hudson and the bike rides in Central Park make up for it all.

-Starting with the fireworks on the 4th of July and taking into account that Major League Baseball takes place in the summer, I suggest a host of activities that will make you not want to leave the city despite the heat: what to do and what to see in New York in summer.
+Starting with the 4th of July fireworks and taking into account that the baseball league takes place in summer, I propose a host of activities that will make you not want to leave the city despite the heat: what to do and what to see in New York in summer.

-If, on the other hand, you decide to visit the city in winter, apart from the great attraction of Christmas, I assure you that the cold will not prevent you from enjoying the city, as it is more than prepared for the low temperatures.
-If you're lucky, it may even snow and you'll be left with some postcard-perfect photos.
+If, on the other hand, you decide to visit the city in winter, apart from the great attraction of Christmas, I can assure you that the cold won't stop you from enjoying the city, as it is more than prepared for the low temperatures.
+If you're lucky, it might even snow and you'll be left with some postcard-perfect Christmas photos.

 As well as enjoying the NBA games, you'll appreciate a warm drink in one of the city's cosy cafés.
 My advice is to combine indoor activities in the evenings (such as visiting the observation decks, seeing a Broadway musical or shopping) with outdoor activities (walking around the city, taking a cruise on the Hudson or crossing Central Park) in the middle of the day when the sun warms up the temperatures a bit.

-If you're cold, don't worry because I've put together a guide to everything you can see and do in New York in winter and what to bring, what to wear, etc. to make your stay there more than enjoyable: what to do and see in New York in winter.
+If you're cold, don't worry because I've put together a guide to everything you can see and do in New York in winter and what to bring, what to wear, etc. to make your stay there more than enjoyable: what to do and see in winter in New York.